 Set Up Camp

 Once you've arrived at your campsite, you'll want to set up your tent first.
-This might seem simple, but there are a few key things to keep in mind to ensure that your tent is set up correctly.
+This might seem simple, but there are a few key things to remember to ensure that your tent is set up correctly.

 Follow the manufacturer's instructions to set up your tent, using stakes and guylines to secure it.
 Once your tent is set up, it's time to focus on the rest of your campsite.

-This might include setting up a camp kitchen with a stove, cooler, and other supplies, as well as organizing your gear and supplies in a way that makes them easy to access.
+This might include setting up a camp kitchen with a stove, cooler, and other supplies and organizing your gear and supplies so that they are easy to access.

-You might also want to consider setting up a system for collecting and storing water and a plan for disposing of waste.
+You might also want to consider setting up a system for collecting and storing water and a waste disposal plan.

 Related: Big Bend National Park